 “It makes you doubt and second guess yourself.
-That, on top of high school, was difficult to endure.”
+That, on top of struggling to identify with family members, was difficult to endure.”

-Coming to the University of Stirling, Maya has been fortunate enough to find a safe place in the university’s African Caribbean society.
+Moving to Stirling, Maya has been fortunate enough to find a place in the African Caribbean society at the university.
 Here, she has finally found people who are in similar circumstances.

 She said: “Until then I didn’t understand where my place was.
 It was so confusing.

-“My mum, being white, didn’t have the resources that she would have been able to give me in terms of understanding my own culture and racism.
+“My mum, being white, didn’t have the resources to give me in terms of understanding my own culture and racism.

-“Loads of my white friends understand racism and they want to help me in any way they can, but they can’t.
+“Although my white family members and friends understand racism and want to help me in any way they can, they can’t.

-“It’s been a process of learning when to use my voice, and how to use my voice to speak out about different subjects that may affect me or other people.
-It’s been a journey.”
+“It’s been a process of learning when to use my voice, and how to use my voice to speak out about subjects that affect me.”

-Although universities are widely regarded as one of society’s more liberal leaning bubbles, Maya has still experienced racism in Stirling, both on campus and in the wider community.
+Maya still experiences racism in Stirling, both on the university campus and in the wider community.

-“I see what they’re trying to get at because I don’t look like I should belong here”, she says.
+She added: “I see what they’re trying to get at because I don’t look like I should belong here.

-“At the end of the day, you can’t force someone to change their opinions and beliefs and the way that they were brought up, although that is no justification for acting a certain way.
+“At the end of the day, you can’t force someone to change their opinions and beliefs and the way that they were brought up.